mike-ghes/MSc-Thesis/README.md

   - Possible replacement for Riemann section.

 #### B Symbolic Convolution with Infinite End-Points
-  - Prove all 16 cases.
+  - Prove all 16 cases (separated from 6.3)